heathensoft/EntityComponentSystem/README.md

 In Java, having the entities be containers for its components might be a better idea.
 Since, again you have no real control over where the components are stored in memory.
-But I still wanted to try the "Structure of Arrays" approach for science.
+But I still wanted to try the "Structure of Arrays" approach.
-Either way, both implementations are valid.
+Either way, both implementations work.

 #### What are components?